tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 One of the pieces in this book is *The New Art -- The New Life: The Culture of Pure Relationships,* which Mondrian first completed in December of 1931.
 It appears in Part II of the book and the authors undoubtedly refer to it in the title of his *Collected Writings* because it draws parallels between his art and society at large, making it one of his most comprehensive and enlightening pieces.

-Mondrian calls the piece a "little work into which I have compressed all that I believe and hope for" [p.
-245] in a letter to Alfred Roth dated August 6, 1931.
+In a letter to Alfred Roth dated August 6, 1931, Mondrian calls the piece a "little work into which I have compressed all that I believe and hope for" [p.
+245].
 In this "little work" he discusses concepts such as "equivalent relationships" [e.g., pp. 248, 251], "individual liberty" and "independent existence" [p.
 255], and "freedom from the oppression of particular form" [p.
 263].

-Near the end of the piece he predicts that his art, and that by others, can and will eventually lead to "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
+Near the end of the piece he predicts that his art, along with work by other artists, can and will eventually lead to "high universal morality -- the true content of love, friendship, brotherhood, and all their synonyms" [p.
 271].

 In the past I've checked out copies of this book from the library, and read the articles and essays somewhat randomly, picking out those with the most interesting-sounding titles.
 Recently I obtained my very own copy of this book and decided to take a more methodical approach, starting with the introductory material by the authors and reading the articles in chronological order.